World Keratoconus Day

 Scleral and Hybrid Lenses

-When traditional RGP lenses aren’t comfortable or effective, scleral lenses or hybrid lenses may be recommended.
-Scleral lenses are larger and rest on the sclera (white part of the eye) rather than the cornea.
-Hybrid lenses combine a soft outer ring with a rigid center, providing both comfort and clarity for people with keratoconus.
+The doctor may recommend scleral or hybrid lenses if the patient finds the RGP lens uncomfortable or ineffective.
+Scleral lenses are much larger and sit on the white of the eye, called the sclera, rather than the cornea.
+Hybrid lenses make use of a soft outer ring with a rigid center for comfort as well as clarity for individuals suffering from keratoconus.

 Corneal Cross-Linking (CXL)